 “The Beysters’ generosity has resulted in better healthcare for San Diegans, access to education, new ways of educating business leaders, and leaps in our understanding of fields as diverse as genome sequencing and structural engineering.”

 Sparking a 35-year legacy of supporting UC San Diego, Bob and Betty Beyster became Chancellor’s Associates in 1977, and since then, they have continuously invested time, strategic insight and resources in the university.
 Bob founded Science Applications International Corporation (SAIC) in 1969, which has grown to a FORTUNE 500® company that delivers scientific and technical products and services.
 Bob is chairman emeritus of the UC San Diego Foundation Board of Trustees and has served on many campus boards.
 Betty was an active member of the Sulpizio Cardiovascular Center Board and the Medical Center Board of Advisors.
 Together, the couple established the Beyster Institute at the Rady School of Management.
-Helping to recruit the best faculty to UC San Diego, the Beysters created four endowed chairs, including two at the Jacobs School of Engineering.
-They have also supported the Sulpizio Cardiovascular Center, genomics research, The Preuss School UCSD, undergraduate scholarships through the Chancellor’s Challenge 5K Run/Walk for Scholars, UCSD-TV, Birch Aquarium and many other areas of campus.
+An endowed chair is named for Bob in the Jacobs School of Engineering, and the Beysters contributed to two other endowed chairs in Engineering, helping to recruit the best faculty to UC San Diego.
+They have made significant contributions to the Sulpizio Cardiovascular Center, the Rady School and many other areas of the campus including genomics research, The Preuss School UCSD, undergraduate scholarships through the Chancellor’s Challenge 5K Run/Walk for Scholars, UCSD-TV and Birch Aquarium.

 “When asked why he contributed so much of his time and resources to UC San Diego, he responded that he does it because education is the greatest gift you can give someone.”